occrp-attic/loom/README.md

 ## Installation

+Before installing ``loom``, make sure you have both dependencies - PostgreSQL and ElasticSearch - installed.

 If you wish to use the ``loom`` command line tool, you can install the application into a Python [virtual environment](http://docs.python-guide.org/en/latest/dev/virtualenvs/) like this: